-Figure 9 - Neighbors of two-word sequences in the representation space (from Etter, 2009).
-Each column lists the two word sequences whose representation is closest to that of the two word sequences shown in the header.
+Fig. 9 Neighbors of two-word sequences in the representation space (Etter 2009).
+Each column lists the two word sequences whose representation is closest to that of the two word sequences shown in the header structed and mapped into the representation space.
+Figure 9 shows the closest neighbors in representation space of some of these sequences.
+This analysis was restricted to two-word sequences because the computational cost grows exponentially with the sequence length.